Space policy of the United States: Biden administration

-President Joe Biden's press secretary has expressed his support of the Artemis Program which seeks to land a man and the first woman on the surface of the Moon.
-It is uncertain whether the Biden Administration will retain the 2024 target date for the first crewed landing as the Trump Administration did.
-President Biden also has expressed his approval of the United States Space Force.
-On Dec 1, 2021, the Biden Administration issued a new framework for space policy, called the United States Space Priorities Framework, where the administration pledges to invest in satellites that can observe Earth from space in an effort to better understand climate change.
-The framework also looks to invest in various STEM initiatives, though it is light on other details overall.
+President Joe Biden's press secretary expressed his support for the Artemis Program, which seeks to land a man and the first woman on the surface of the Moon.
+In early 2021, it was uncertain whether the Biden Administration would retain the 2024 target date for the first crewed landing as the Trump Administration did.
+In December 2024, NASA delayed the launch of Artemis III, the first crewed Moon landing mission, to 2027.

+President Biden also expressed his approval of the United States Space Force.
+On December 1, 2021, the Biden Administration issued a new framework for space policy, called the United States Space Priorities Framework, where the administration pledges to invest in satellites that can observe Earth from space in an effort to better understand climate change.
+The framework also looks to invest in various STEM initiatives.
+On November 17, 2022, the White House issued the National Cislunar Science and Technology Strategy to ensure U.S. leadership in cislunar space and support sustainable and responsible use and exploration of the region.

+Second Trump administration

+On January 27, 2025, President Donald Trump signed an executive order to build an Iron Dome Missile Defense Shield.
+The order tasked the Department of Defense with developing this system to counter ballistic, hypersonic, advanced cruise missiles, and other next-generation aerial attacks.
+The national missile defense initiative was renamed in February 2025 from "Iron Dome for America" to "Golden Dome for America."
+In May 2025, President Trump announced that the Golden Dome will put U.S. weapons in space within three years, at a projected cost of $175 billion, with a focus on countering potential missile threats from China and Russia.
+The system, with the 2028 deadline, will have four layers: one satellite-based and three land-based, with 11 short-range batteries spread across the continental U.S., Alaska, and Hawaii.